ewels/rich-click/docs/documentation/configuration.md

 USE_CLICK_SHORT_HELP = False  # Use click's default function to truncate help text
 ```

+Full type annotations of these config options are available in `src/rich_click/rich_click.py`.

 All of these are available in the `RichHelpConfiguration` object, but as lowercase.

 ## Config resolution order (advanced)